seaneshbaugh/rate_limiter/README.md

 * Use Rails idioms and helpers
 * Include tests that fail without your code, and pass with it
 * Update the documentation, guides, or whatever is affected by your contribution

-Yes, I am well aware of the irony of asking for tests when there are effectively none right now.
-This gem is a work in progress.